 - maintaining national dog database records

-- providing education to schools and other groups free of charge
+- providing free dog education to schools and other groups

 Before you apply to register your dog for the first time, make sure you have this information:

 - Desexing certificate – if your dog has been desexed